aliemteam/aliemcards/README.md

 Cards are formatted in [Github-Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
 They include [YAML](http://www.yaml.org) front matter, similar to [Jekyll](https://jekyllrb.com/docs/frontmatter/).

+### The Slug

+The **slug** is how the card is identified in the URL and how cards are found in the database.
+The **slug** for each card is based on the markdown file name, with the `.md` extension removed.

+Each filename must:

+1. be unique
+2. contain no spaces
+3. be descriptive

+Consider merely naming the file based on the title of the card in most cases.

 ### Front Matter

 The front matter is a simple [YAML](http://www.yaml.org) block beginning and ending with three tick marks: `---`.